 Since 2017, we have published an annual ESG Report, which highlights our most significant environmental program improvements and initiatives.
-As highlighted in our ESG Report, our methane leak loss rate in 2021 was 0.029%, which was calculated in accordance with OneFuture, a voluntary industry partnership focused on reducing methane emissions from the natural gas sector, well below the OneFuture voluntary industry target of 1%.
+As highlighted in our ESG Report, our methane leak loss rate in 2022 was 0.031%, which was calculated in accordance with OneFuture, a voluntary industry partnership focused on reducing methane emissions from the natural gas sector, well below the OneFuture voluntary industry target of 1%.

-During 2022, our GHG/methane emission reduction efforts included the following activities:
+During 2023, our GHG/methane emission reduction efforts included the following activities:

-- Conducted quarterly facility LDAR inspections on all of our compressor stations, excluding the compressor stations acquired during the fourth quarter of 2022. - Installed pigging blowdown capture systems at eight locations including six pipeline interchanges and two compressor stations. - Implemented a double-pig capture process that reduces the frequency of pig receiver blowdowns, which has the effect of reducing emissions and improving labor efficiency. - Conducted a successful field pilot test with major engine manufacturer to reduce total carbon emissions while increasing the efficiency of the engine by adding additional horsepower, and developed a solution to deploy such technology on additional engines within our fleet. - Utilized continuous monitoring technology over a tank farm at one of our compressor stations to identify and correct fugitive emissions that may occur between forward-looking infrared camera inspections. - Developed, field tested and submitted patent pending technology that passed proof of concept examination for hydraulic emission displacement designed to eliminate GHG emissions from pipeline maintenance activities. - Held meetings with our ESG Advisory Council that is comprised of a cross-disciplinary group of internal subject matter experts who partner with our GHG/Methane Reduction Team to manage ESG (including climate change) risks, opportunities and strategies. - Held quarterly meetings with our GHG/Methane Reduction Team comprised of internal subject matter experts to review emerging methane detection and quantification technologies applicable to midstream operations.
+- Conducted quarterly facility LDAR inspections on all of our compressor stations. - Conducted three aerial flyovers of nine compressor station locations as part of our emissions monitoring initiatives. - Installed pigging blowdown capture systems at eight locations including six compressor stations and two pipeline interchanges. - Implemented a double-pig capture process that reduces the frequency of pig receiver blowdowns, which has the effect of reducing emissions and improving labor efficiency. - Conducted a successful field pilot test with major engine manufacturer to reduce total carbon emissions while increasing the efficiency of the engine by adding additional horsepower, and developed a solution to deploy such technology on additional engines within our fleet. - Utilized continuous monitoring technology over a tank farm at one of our compressor stations to identify and correct fugitive emissions that may occur between forward-looking infrared camera inspections. - Developed, field tested and submitted patent pending technology that passed proof of concept examination for hydraulic emission displacement designed to eliminate GHG emissions from pipeline maintenance activities. - Held meetings with our ESG Advisory Council that is comprised of a cross-disciplinary group of internal subject matter experts who partner with our GHG/Methane Reduction Team to manage ESG (including climate change) risks, opportunities and strategies. - Held quarterly meetings with our GHG/Methane Reduction Team comprised of internal subject matter experts to review emerging methane detection and quantification technologies applicable to midstream operations. - Developed a marginal abatement cost curve ("MACC") to effectively and systematically model emission reduction projects across our operations.
+Our MACC process is instrumental in evaluating the capital improvements required to achieve our net zero scope 1 and scope 2 emissions targets by 2050.

 We continue to assess various opportunities for emission reductions.
 However, we cannot guarantee that we will be able to implement any of the opportunities that we may review or explore.
 For any such opportunities that we do choose to implement, we cannot guarantee that we will be able to implement them within a specific timeframe or across all operational assets, or their ultimate effectiveness.
-We did not have any material capital or other non-recurring expenditures in connection with complying with environmental laws or environmental remediation matters in 2022.
+We did not have any material capital or other non-recurring expenditures in complying with environmental laws or environmental remediation matters in 2023.
 However, we cannot guarantee that we will not incur material costs related to compliance with or liability under environmental laws and regulations in the future.
 For risks and uncertainties related to ESG matters, see "Item 1A.
-Risk Factors-Compliance with Regulations-Increasing attention to ESG matters and conservation measures may adversely impact our business."
+Risk Factors-Business Operations-Increasing attention to ESG matters and conservation measures may adversely impact our business."